Flexible Working Solicitors

 - have 26 weeks’ continuous employment at the date the request is made

-The statutory right is governed by section 80F of the Employment Rights Act 1996 (ERA).
+The statutory right is governed by the Employment Rights Act 1996 (ERA).
 However, there is nothing preventing you from making an informal request for flexible working outside of the statutory process.
 While your employer will not be obliged to follow the statutory procedure in response to an informal request, a refusal without appropriate consideration could give rise to a possible claim (see below).

 What kind of flexible working change can you request?